hagaygarty/mdCNN/README.md

 =~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~

-Check the 'mdCNN documentation.docx' file for more specification on how to configure a network
+Check the 'mdCNN documentation.docx' file for more specification on how to configure a network for classification/regression

 For general questions regarding network design and training , please use the [forum](https://groups.google.com/forum/#!forum/mdcnn-multidimensional-cnn-library-in-matlab).